 Our first choice diet is a BALANCED RAW DIET.

 When it comes to treats we like to stick to one ingredient treats.
 There are many high quality dehydrated or freeze dried one ingredient treats available now.
 Check out our favorite treat brands below.

 It is impotent to realize puppy's go through fear stages.
 If you recognize it and understand it, you can help your puppy learn and grow through it.
-During these fear stages we try to keep every positive.
+During these fear stages we try to keep everything positive.
 If we introduce something new we are careful to take it slow and keep it positive.

 So pay attention to your puppy and go his/her pace.

 Keeping things safe while socializing is key to successful socializing.
 We do this by only introduce our puppies to other dogs that we know are good with puppies and not going to pass a sickness to our puppies.
 When interdicting puppies to a new dog we like to do it in a large yard with a safe place for each dog to get away from each other if they choose to.

 If the puppy or dog is intimidated by the other one we take them on a walk.
 We like to start with the more confident dog in the front and the more intimidated one in the back.
 At first we keep several feet between them, but as the walk progresses we move them closer.

 By allowing the intimidated dog to walk behind the other dog they can see theirs no threat and will worm up quickly.

 Remember when allowing your puppy or dog to meet another dog while he/she is on a leash KEEP THE LEASH LOOS!
 If there is tension on the leash while your puppy/dog is greeting a new dog it can create tension in the meeting.